Neighborhood Parks, Trails and Facilities

 - Folsom Park – Neighborhood park with a lighted soccer field, backstops, a walking trail, playground, parking and a pond.

 - Frontier Park – Community park featuring a sports complex with lighted soccer fields, two lighted artificial turf multipurpose fields, three lighted artificial turf softball/baseball fields, three lighted baseball fields, two lighted softball fields, three backstops, four lighted batting cages and three restroom/concession structures.”
-The park also includes an additional restroom, a walking trail, a pond (catch and release only), hike and bike trail, a community-built playground (Windmill Playground), a pavilion structure, and splash pad, which is open from Memorial Day weekend through Labor Day weekend each year.
+The park also includes an additional restroom, a walking trail, a pond (catch and release only), hike and bike trail, a community-built playground (Windmill Playground), a pavilion structure, and splash pad, which is open from Memorial Day weekend through October 1 each year.
 Site Plan

 - Hays Park – Pocket park with non-irrigated open space.